ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/Installation/index.en.md

 ## Before you install

-If you plan on using existing readyforwhatsnext modules for a modelling project, you can review [currently available module libraries](/docs/model/modules/finding/libraries/), to identify which libraries are relevant to your project.
+If you plan on using existing readyforwhatsnext modules for a modelling project, you can review [currently available module libraries](/docs/tutorials/finding/libraries/), to identify which libraries are relevant to your project.

-**However, please note that no readyforwhatsnext module library is yet available as a \[production release\](<https://www.ready4-dev.com/docs/software/status/production-releases/>.
+**However, please note that no readyforwhatsnext module library is yet available as a [production release](https://www.ready4-dev.com/docs/software/status/production-releases/).
 You should therefore understand the limitations of using readyforwhatsnext model software [development releases](https://www.ready4-dev.com/docs/software/status/development-releases/) before you make the decision to install this software.**

 ## Installation